epinowcast/baselinenowcast/vignettes/model_definition.md

 ### Point estimate of the delay distribution

 We use the entire reporting triangle to compute an empirical estimate of the delay distribution, $\pi(d)$, or the probability that a case at reference time $t$ appears in the dataset at time $t + d$.
-We will refer to the realized empirical estimate of the delay distribution from a reporting triangle as $\hat{\pi}(d)$.
+We will refer to the realized empirical estimate of the delay distribution from a reporting triangle as $\pi(d)$.
 The delay distribution, $\pi(d)$ can be estimated directly from the completed reporting matrix $X$

 $$